andrewchungxam/2019BotAIHack/README.md

 }
 ```

-We've isolated the dialog.
+We've isolated the flight booking dialog.
+This is good so that we can add other dialogs to the project as needed.
 Now we're going to add the OAuth dialog.

-Look through the AuthenicationBot - most of the plumbing is similar to what we've been used for the CoreBot.
+Look through the AuthenicationBot - most of the plumbing is similar to what we've used for the CoreBot.

 The main things we want be looking at are MainDialog and the LogoutDialog; however there are some bit and pieces that are live elsewhere in the project.